Aayush982171/traffic-light-checker/README.md

 This is a beginner-friendly Python script that asks the user to input a traffic light color (`Red`, `Yellow`, or `Green`) and displays the correct action according to standard traffic rules.
 It uses Python 3.10+'s `match-case` structure and provides a clean, decorated output.

----

-## 📌 Features

-✅ Simple & user-friendly terminal interface
-🚦 Traffic signal messages based on color
-🎨 Stylish banner with your name and country
-⚠️ Handles invalid inputs (like "blue", "pink")
-✅ Uses `match-case` (Python 3.10+) instead of long `if-else`
-📍 Designed for terminal/Termux use

----

 ## 🚦 Color to Action Mapping